-Cash Used in Investing Activities-Cash used in investing activities was \$97.2 million for 2022 compared to \$246.7 million during 2021.
-The \$149.5 million decrease in cash used primarily relates to a decrease in cash paid (net of cash acquired) for acquisitions, partially offset by higher purchases of property and equipment in the current year compared to 2021.
+Cash Used in Investing Activities-Cash used in investing activities was \$193.0 million for 2023 compared to \$97.2 million during 2022.
+The \$95.8 million increase in cash used primarily relates to an increase in cash paid (net of cash acquired) for acquisitions and higher purchases of property and equipment to support the growth in our business in the current year compared to 2022.

-Cash Provided by (Used in) Financing Activities-Cash used in financing activities was \$205.9 million for 2022 compared to cash provided by financing activities of \$70.5 million during 2021.
-The \$276.4 million increase in cash used is primarily due to higher net repayments on debt in the current year driven by strong operating cash flows, as well as due to an increase in share repurchases in 2022.
+Cash Used in Financing Activities-Cash used in financing activities was \$298.6 million for 2023 compared to \$205.9 million during 2022.
+The \$92.7 million increase in cash used is primarily due to higher net repayments on debt in the current year driven by strong operating cash flows.

-For a discussion of the period-to-period comparison of 2021 to 2020, please refer to "Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-2021 Compared to 2020" in our Annual Report on Form 10-K for the year ended December 31, 2021.
+For a discussion of the period-to-period comparison of 2022 to 2021, please refer to "Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-2022 Compared to 2021" in our Annual Report on Form 10-K for the year ended December 31, 2022.